Floorp-Projects/Floorp/devtools/client/performance/docs/markers.md

 incremental slices).

 * DOMString causeName - The reason for a GC event to occur.
-A full list of GC reasons can be found [on MDN](https://developer.mozilla.org/en-US/docs/Tools/Debugger-API/Debugger.Memory#Debugger.Memory_Handler_Functions).
+A full list of GC reasons can be found in [docs](https://firefox-source-docs.mozilla.org/devtools-user/debugger-api/debugger.memory/).
 * DOMString nonincremenetalReason - If the GC could not do an incremental GC (smaller, quick GC events), and we have to walk the entire heap and GC everything marked, then the reason listed here is why.